Living Things World Tour: Background

 The tour's first leg was in Latin America where the band played 6 shows.
 The tour began on September 14, 2012 in Mexico City and ended on October 12, 2012 in Porto Alegre.
 The second leg of the tour started after a month, and was titled as "Living Things South African Tour".
 The duration of the second leg was 4 days which included only 2 shows.
 Kongos were included as Special guest during this leg.
 It started on November 7, at Cape Town.
 This show marked the band's first show in Africa.
 A number of fans were injured before the show when scaffolding outside the venue fell on them due to the high winds.
 One fan died as a result and a number of others were hospitalized.
 Mike Shinoda addressed the accident at the following show on November 10, 2012, Johannesburg.
 The show in Johannesburg included 65,300 people in attendance.

 The third leg of the tour started on February 21, 2013, with a LPU summit.
 Parts of the event were live streamed via the "LPU livestream.com" account.
 There was no DSP (Digital Souvenir Package) for the entire leg which was confirmed on February 25, 2013, as Las Vegas and the entire New Zealand/Australia Tour (8 shows) in February and March would not be getting DSPs.

 The fourth and the final leg was announced May 15, 2013.
 The tickets were made available on the same date by "SMTickets".
 The final leg was presented by "Scala events".
 The first show was played on August 10, 2013, at Chiba for the "Summer Sonic", where the band played with various bands like Metallica, Fall Out Boy, Bullet For My Valentine, Maximum The Hormone, One Ok Rock and Volbeat.
 After the show Mike and Chester joined "Steve Aoki" and played their single "A Light That Never Comes" for the first time.
-The last 2 show of the tour was on August 19, at "Kuala Lumpur".